shawntabrizi/substrate-collectables-workshop/steps/8/README.md

-# Storage Values
+# Storage Basics

-- TODO:
+In this section you will learn the basics of creating and using storage in your Pallet.

-	- Learn about basic storage values
+TODO: more content